 Evaluating Your Organization’s Innovation Capabilities

-Here are a few thought-provokers to help you think through what you have versus what you need:
+Here are a few thought-provoking questions to help you think through what you have versus what you need to enable disruptive innovation:

 - How are innovative opportunities discovered?